 International Student Teaching

 In 1990, Wheaton College helped form the Christian College Teacher Education Coordinating Council (CCTECC) which is a voluntary organization of Christian colleges and universities providing qualified students with opportunities for an international student teaching experience.
 Since that time, over 75 education students from Wheaton College have completed their student teaching in various international schools around the world.
 These placements provide rich cross cultural experiences and unique challenges.
 Some have combined this experience with the six month internship for the Human Needs and Global Resources (HNGR) program.
 More information is found on Wheaton's Global Programs and Studies website.

 In 1951 Wheaton College became an innovator in using outdoor learning with the development of the Northwoods Campus at HoneyRock located in Three Lakes, Wisconsin.
 HoneyRock, with its Wheaton Passage program, gained an international reputation in the use of camp programming to train college students in leadership, education, and discipleship.
 The college owns 800 acres of land, 100 buildings, 3 climbing facilities, a 40-element challenge course, 45 horses, 100 watercraft, a well-equipped library, computer lab, and is situated on the shores of Long Lake, one of a chain of 27 inland lakes.

 The Department of Education has partnered with Honey Rock for over 40 years and education faculty teach at HoneyRock each year.
 In this unusual setting, education students have the opportunity to take classes or gain valuable experience by teaching and counseling elementary and middle school children for up to four weeks of the summer.
-Key benefits include: holistic personal development, distinct educational philosophy, leadership and ministry training, major and general education credit, and significant financial savings.
+Key benefits include: holistic personal development, distinct educational philosophy, leadership and ministry development, major and general education credit, and significant financial savings.

 History of Excellence